 Annual Credits

 The Chase Sapphire Reserve offers more credits when compared to the Chase Sapphire Preferred, which can be quite a game-changer.
 Despite that hefty $550 annual fee, the Chase Sapphire Reserve does offer a $300 annual travel credit, which cardholders can directly enjoy towards all travel expenses from airlines to hotels and even Uber.
-Through June 30, 2021, this $300 credit can temporarily be used to cover gas and groceries as well.
-This $300 credit easily offsets the 550 annual fee, which makes it only $55 behind the Chase Sapphire Preferred Card.
+This $300 credit easily offsets a good portion of the $550 annual fee, which makes it only $155 more expensive than the the Chase Sapphire Preferred Card.

-In addition, the Chase Sapphire Reserve also provides a $100 credit that can go towards a Global Entry application, or an $85 credit for TSA PreCheck applications, both of which are offered every 5 years.
-Being a Chase Sapphire Reserve cardholder, you also have a complimentary Priority Pass Select membership which gives access to 1000+ lounges in more than 500 airports around the world.
+In addition, the Chase Sapphire Reserve also provides an up to $100 credit that can go towards a Global Entry, TSA PreCheck or NEXUS application fee — once every four years.
+(Note: This benefit will increase to $120 on Oct.
+1, 2024 to cover the cost of the Global Entry fee increasing).
+Being a Chase Sapphire Reserve cardholder, you also have a complimentary Priority Pass Select membership which gives access to 1,500+ lounges in more than 500 airports around the world.
 As long as you are a Chase Sapphire Reserve holder, you can use the lounges regardless of the airline you are flying, your ticket class or your membership in any club.

 Winner for this round: The Chase Sapphire Reserve